 |Date:||March 2, 1977|

-Brian May vowed to play the LA Forum after seeing Led Zeppelin play there in 1975 (the epic third night, March 27), and his dream came true in 1977.
-This is the first of two nights.
+Brian May vowed to play the LA Forum after seeing Led Zeppelin play there in 1975 (the epic third night, March 27), and his dream came true two years later.

 Here is a review of the show: (1, 2, 3).
 This second review says Seven Seas Of Rhye was played, which is almost certainly not true.

-The second picture could be from either night.
+The second row of pictures could be from either night.

 These photos by Jeffrey Mayer are purportedly from one of the Forum shows.
 This set taken by Neil Zlozower is from this show.

 |Lineage:||8mm silent master reel > DVD-R (x) > PC > speed correction > DVD-R (0)|